Globox1997/MobZ/README.md

 # BroZ's a MobZ Mod
 MobZ is a 1.14 mod that adds mobs to make the life in minecraft a little harder

-## Installation
-The author has yet been too lazy to provide installation instructions because:
-* he is lazy
-* he has to study more important stuff
-* he has no idea what he is doing

-Nevertheless here is a link to the mod's releases on [curseforge.com](https://www.curseforge.com/minecraft/mc-mods/mobz).
+Here is a link to the mod's releases on [curseforge.com](https://www.curseforge.com/minecraft/mc-mods/mobz).